 Start With The Job The API Must Do

 APIs are often described as technical interfaces, but buyers should define them as business capabilities.
 A SaaS product API may let customers sync records into their CRM.
 A portal API may expose account, order, ticket, or document data.
 An internal tool API may connect approval workflows, reporting dashboards, and legacy systems.
+If the roadmap is really part of broader internal tool development, decide early whether the API is just a backend for one workflow or a reusable operational platform.
 A partner API may become a channel for distribution, revenue, or operational scale.

 Write the first roadmap page in business language: